A Living Past...

 It was the first built specifically for "talkies", opening 15 August 1930 with Queen High.

-Click on the logo above for further information about the Christmas events!
+Click on the logo above for information about upcoming events.

 This site, designed for Internet Explorer 8 at 800x600 resolution, is graciously hosted by